Short Circuit 2

 Short Circuit 2 is a 1988 American science fiction comedy film, the sequel to the 1986 film Short Circuit.
-It was directed by Kenneth Johnson (in his directorial debut) and starred Fisher Stevens as Ben Jahrvi, Michael McKean as Fred Ritter, Cynthia Gibb as Sandy Banatoni, and Tim Blaney as the voice of Johnny 5 (the main character - a friendly, naive, self-aware robot).
+It was directed by Kenneth Johnson (in his feature directorial debut) and starred Fisher Stevens as Ben Jahveri, Michael McKean as Fred Ritter, Cynthia Gibb as Sandy Banatoni, and Tim Blaney as the voice of Johnny 5 (the main character - a friendly, naive, self-aware robot).
+Short Circuit 2 was released by Tri-Star Pictures on July 6, 1988.
+The film received mixed reviews from critics and was not as financially successful as its predecessor, grossing only $21 million on a $15 million budget.

 Plot

 After resigning from Nova Robotics after the events of the first movie, Benjamin Jahrvi (né Jabituya) starts up his own business, "Titanic Toy Corporation", which specializes in making sophisticated toy robots that he builds by hand from the back of his truck.
 For two days, Ben has been in an unspecified U.S. metropolis peddling his toy robots on the street corners.
 One robot wanders away from his stand and ends up in the office of Sandy Banatoni, an assistant buyer for Simpsons' toy department.
 Sandy tracks Ben down and orders 1,000 of his toys.
 Overhearing this offer is con artist Fred Ritter, who smooth-talks his way into brokering the transaction between Ben and Sandy, becoming Ben's business partner in the deal, and later acquires the funding Ben needs from a loan shark.

 Ben and Fred hire some workers and move into a derelict warehouse which, unknown to them, is the base of operations for thieves who are tunneling into a bank vault across the street to steal a set of jewels known as the Vanderveer Collection.
 The thieves (Saunders and Jones) assault Ben and Fred and destroy their equipment, causing the new workers to flee and preventing them from completing Sandy's order.
 However, Ben's friends Stephanie Speck and Newton Crosby have sent Johnny 5, a robot who became sentient after being struck by lightning whom Ben helped to create.
 When Saunders and Jones return, Johnny fends them off, then sets up self-defense mechanisms should they try to break in again.
 Johnny sets to work mass-producing the toys to meet Sandy's deadline but later leaves to explore the city.
 He runs afoul of many people, who are rude and unfriendly to him.
 He befriends one man, Oscar Baldwin, who works at the bank across the street from Ben and Fred's warehouse.

 Fred, having learned that Johnny is worth $11 million, tries to sell him.
 Discovering this, Johnny escapes into the city, is taken into police custody, and is placed in the stolen goods warehouse, where he is claimed by Ben.
 Johnny uses his robotic abilities to help Ben court Sandy.